 Maidstone in Kent is the ideal place to do your bridal shopping.
-There are a number of boutiques within a small area who all cater to different tastes, so it is possible to do 2-3 appointments in a day and make it a fun day out with the girls.
-Most boutiques prefer you to make an appointment to ensure they are fully prepared for the week ahead, so try to book 2-3 weeks in advance of when you want to go out to avoid disappointment at being told they are fully booked.
+There are a number of boutiques within a small area who all cater to different tastes, so it is possible to do 2-3 bridal appointments in a day.
+Most boutiques prefer you to book a bridal appointment to ensure they are fully prepared for the week ahead.
+So you should try to book 2-3 weeks in advance of when you want to go out to avoid disappointment at being told they are fully booked.
 Weekdays are traditionally quieter compared to weekends, so if you are planning to visit on a Saturday, you may even need to book a month ahead!

-Our appointments last around 90minutes, however it varies from shop to shop, so when booking ensure you are spacing them out during the course of the day, leaving spaces for much needed coffee stops between to discuss and process what you have just tried on.
-The last thing you want is to be rushing between appointments with no time to consider what you have just seen from ne shop to another.
+Our bridal appointments last around 90 minutes, however it varies from shop to shop.
+When booking ensure you are spacing them out during the course of the day, leaving spaces for much needed coffee stops between to discuss and process what you have just tried on.
+The last thing you want is to be rushing between appointments with no time to consider what you have just seen from one shop to another.

-We do not charge for appointments unless we have a particular event on in store, but again, this varies from boutique to boutique.
+We do not charge for a bridal appointment unless we have a particular event on in store.
+Again, this varies from boutique to boutique.
 Some stores take a deposit which they return to you on the day, so double check this at the time of booking.

 On the day:

 We typically start an appointment with the bride choosing 3 gowns to try on.
 When wearing each gown, you will be asked questions about what you like and don’t like about them.
-This is so the stylist can again find a gown that matches your preferences so be honest with your answers- you won’t hurt our feelings if you say you don’t like something!
+This is so the stylist can again find a gown that matches your preferences.
+Be honest with your answers- you won’t hurt our feelings if you say you don’t like something!

-Occasionally a bride will say to us “can you select something to try on for me?”
-We love it when this happens because we have seen the gowns on people with a variety of shapes and sizes so we know what will flatter your figure.
-Quite often, the gown we choose is the one a bride will order for this very reason- why not be brave and try this with a stylist you feel a good connection with?
+Occasionally a bride will say to us “can you select something to try on for me?”.
+We love it when this happens!
+We have seen the gowns on people with a variety of shapes and sizes so we know what will flatter your figure.
+Quite often, the gown we choose is the one a bride will order for this very reason.
+Why not be brave and try this with a stylist you feel a good connection with?

-Please appreciate that a sale of a bridal gown is as exciting for us as it is for you, so should you leave without purchasing a gown, we will call you a few days after your appointment to see how you feel since and if you purchased elsewhere.
+Please appreciate that a sale of a bridal gown is as exciting for us as it is for you.
+Should you leave without purchasing a gown, we will call you a few days after your appointment.
+This is for us to see how you feel since or if you purchased elsewhere.

-If you do order with us, then excellent choice as we personally ensure every #vebride is well looked after and forever in our #vefamily!
+If you order with us, excellent choice as we personally ensure every #vebride is looked after and in our #vefamily!